On Lawson's area-minimizing hypercones: Introduction

 In this paper $X=\mathbb R^{n+1}$ with Euclidean metric and $M$ is a submanifold in the unit sphere $S^{n}$.
 We call

 the cone over $M$ and $M$ the link of $C(M)$.
 It follows that $M$ is minimal in $S^{n}$ if and only if $C(M)\sim0$ is minimal in $\mathbb R^{n+1}$.

-In \cite{BL} Lawson first proved that there {\it always} exists a $G$-invariant solution to the Plateau problem for any $G$-invariant boundary $M$ of codimension 2, and then he considered further which homogeneous minimal hypersurfaces in their classification give rise to area-minimizing cones (in the sense of Federer, namely the truncated cone by the unit ball centered at the origin is an area-minimizer among all integral currents \cite{FF} sharing the boundary $M$).
-He showed the following result by constructing calibration $1$-forms (smooth away from boundary) on orbit spaces.
+In \cite{BL} Lawson first proved that there {\it always} exists a $G$-invariant solution to the Plateau problem for any $G$-invariant boundary $M$ of codimension 2, and then he considered further which homogeneous minimal hypersurfaces in their classification give rise to area-minimizing cones, in the sense of Federer, namely the truncated cone by the unit ball centered at the origin is an area-minimizer among all integral currents {(introduced in \cite{FF})} sharing the boundary $M$ (these hypercones are closely related to the Bernstein problem, see \cite{BDG, LS}).
+The question turns out to be equivalent to whether the line segment between the ``0"-point and ``$M$"-point in the orbit space is minimizing.
+He gained the following variety of minimizing hypercones by means of constructing calibration $1$-forms on orbit spaces.